You Were

 The one where worth must be earned through self-abandonment.

-The one where peace is delayed until everyone else is okay.
+Where peace is delayed until everyone else is okay.

 You were never meant to live like this.